What national security adviser Robert O'Brien is saying about Russia briefing 'conflicts' with what lawmakers were told - Local News 8

 “I don’t think it’s any surprise that Russia or China or Iran would want somebody other than President Trump,” O’Brien said.
 He later added, “Why would Russia want the president who has rebuilt the American military, who has given the Ukrainians lethal arms, javelin missiles and has sanctioned the Russians far more than any president in recent history, why would they want him reelected?
 I mean, that just doesn’t make common sense.”

 O’Brien repeated multiple times that he has seen no such intelligence or analysis that Russia is attempting to help Trump.
-However, he did seem to accept that there was intelligence indicating Russia is interfering to help Democratic candidate Bernie Sanders win.
+However, he did seem to accept that there was intelligence indicating Russia is interfering to help Sanders win.

 “There are these reports that they want Bernie Sanders to get elected president.
 That’s no surprise.
 He honeymooned in Moscow,” O’Brien told ABC.

-Note: This story has been updated with comments from a senior national security official.